 - 1/2 cup almond butter

 - 1/4 cup maple syrup

 - 3 tbsp coconut oil

 - In a small saucepan, add all three ingredients at low heat.
-Stir until everything is melted and mixed well.
-The caramel should begin to look creamy and a silky texture.
+Continue stirring until everything is combined with no clumps.
+Leave on the heat for no more than 3 minutes.
+The caramel should begin to look creamy and have a silky texture.

 - Remove from heat and transfer to a ceramic container or jar.
 As it cools, it will begin to thicken up to more of a traditional caramel texture.

 - Serve with apples, fruit, oatmeal, and more!